 Classes at the Renaissance Center are taught using Odysseyware software which allows students to progress through their lessons at their own pace.
 Students will be provided a syllabus at the start of each course that will include a pacing guide, with assignment due dates, that correlate with each grading period.
 STUDENTS WILL BE REQUIRED TO COMPLETE ASSIGNMENTS BY THE RESPECTIVE DUE DATE PER ASSIGNMENT.
 Once your child has completed 100% of a course, he or she will be awarded the course credit.
 Credit in all classes (except citizenship, economics, health, and personal fitness) is awarded on a yearly system with one (1) credit being earned for the year.
 Credit in citizenship, economics, health, and personal fitness is awarded on a semester basis.
-If a Milestones assessment is given in a course, that assessment score counts 20% of the yearly grade for that course.
+If a Georgia Milestones End of Course assessment is given in a course, that assessment score counts 20% of the yearly grade for that course.
 High school students must earn a total of 23 units of credit to graduate.
 Students may also earn additional academic credits to make up for previously failed courses.

-STATE-REQUIRED AREAS OF STUDY

-(High School Students Only)

-Course Requirements for Promotion:

-10th Grade: Literature/Composition, Math, Science, Social Studies 11th Grade: Literature/Composition, Math, Science, Social Studies 12th Grade: Literature/Composition, Math, Science, Social Studies
+STATE-REQUIRED AREAS OF STUDY (High School Students Only) Course Requirements for Promotion: 10 th Grade: e: Literature/Composition, Math, Science, Social Studies 11 th Grade: e: Literature/Composition, Math, Science, Social Studies 12 th Grade: 12 th Grade: Literature/Composition, Math, Science, Social Studies English: Graduation Requirements: 4 units 6 Mathematics: 4 units Science: 4 units Social Studies: 3 units Physical Education:1 unit (Health/Personal Fitness) Pathway Course 3 units (CTAE and/or Fine Arts and/or Foreign Language) Additional Elect ives: 4 units Total Units Min Total Units Minimum: 23 Carnegie Unit Credits

-Graduation Requirements:

-English: 4 units

-Mathematics: 4 units

-Science: 4 units

-Social Studies: 3 units

-Physical Education: 1 unit (Health/Personal Fitness)

-Pathway Courses: 3 units (CTAE and/or Fine Arts and/or Foreign Language)

-Additional Electives: 4 units

-Total Units Minimum: 23 Carnegie Unit Credits

-Students are required to take Georgia Milestones End of Course (EOC) while enrolled in each EOC subject (GSE Algebra, Biology, U.S. History, and American Literature and Composition).
+Students are required to take a Georgia Milestones End of Course (EOC) assessment while enrolled in each EOC subject (GSE Algebra, Biology, U.S. History, and American Literature and Composition).
 The EOC Test contributes 20% to the course grade.

 Courses: Students must complete specific course requirements as outlined in the State Board of Education Graduation Rule: 160-4-2-.48.
-Furthermore, students must pass all courses that have a Georgia End of Course (EOC) Test.
+Furthermore, students must pass all courses that have a Georgia Milestones End of Course (EOC) Test.

-Grading/Promotion Requirements

-(Middle School Students Only)
+Grading/Promotion Requirements (Middle School Students Only)

 90-100 Excellent

 80-89 Good

 70-79 Average

 69 and below Failing

-Promotion Requirements:
+Promo tion Requirements:

-- Earn a yearly average of 70 or above in all academic areas: Language Arts/Reading, Math, Science & Social Studies - 2.
-5th and 8th grade students must pass the reading and math portions of the Georgia Milestones End of Grade Assessment
+1. Earn a yearly average of 70 or above in all academic areas: Language Arts/Reading, Math, Science & Social Studies

+2. 5 th and 8 th grade students must pass the reading and math portions of the Georgia Milestones End of Grade Assessment